 Meredith F. Small – Author of Fall Creek and Our Babies Ourselves

 Meredith Small is an anthropologist at Cornell University and the author of Our Babies, Ourselves: How Biology and Culture Shape the Way We Parent.
-Her previous blog was unfortunately hacked, so this is her current blog home.

 The Mermaid’s Tale